Gabriel Pereira (footballer, born 2001): Corinthians

 Coming through the youth system, Gabriel made his professional debut for Corinthians in a 2020 Campeonato Brasileiro Série A away match against Atlético Mineiro on 13 August 2020.

 New York City FC

 On 17 March 2022, Pereira signed a four-year deal with Major League Soccer club New York City FC.

+Al-Rayyan

+On 22 July 2023, Pereira signed with Qatar Stars League side Al-Rayyan for an undisclosed fee reported to be $10,000,000.